maruel/bin_pub/Neovim.md

 - `V` to select a code block
 - `:cc <question>` to ask a question to the LLM to edit the code
 - `ga` to accept the suggestion, `gr` to reject it

+Still flaky, doesn't help with unit tests in Go, since they are in a separate file.

 ## Configuration